loader image

 Water is listed as permissible.
 Can you please confirm if seawater can be used in crop production?
 (23)

 Yes.
-Table 4.2 (column 2) of the PSL allows for Water which would include seawater to be used as a crop production aid.
+Table 4.2 (column 2) allows for Water which would include seawater to be used as a soil amendment or a crop production aid.

 Sprout inhibitor – Ethylene #